Robotic Sorting Systems: Robot Management and Layout Design Optimization: Performance Analysis of RC-S

-For paths that pass by the areas of area 2, their endpoints are located at either the lower or upper loading stations, as shown in Figure~\ref{fig:different_path}(b1) and (b2), respectively.
-Let $(x_1,y_1)$, $(x_2, y_2)$ denote the coordinates of the two turning points in a path. $x_1$ and $x_2$ are uniformly distributed over the length covered by the workers, while the $y_1$ and $y_2$ are identical and uniformly distributed across the area.
-Notably, when x1 = x2, the path actually does not involve any turns.
-Let the robot choose the nearest top or bottom exit point when making the second turn.
+For paths that serve Area~2, their endpoints are located at either the lower or upper loading stations, as shown in Figure~\ref{fig:different_path}(b1) and (b2), respectively.
+Let $(x_1,y_1)$ and $(x_2, y_2)$ denote the coordinates of the two turning points in a path. $x_1$ and $x_2$ are uniformly distributed over the length covered by the workers, while $y_1$ and $y_2$ are identical and uniformly distributed across the area.
+Notably, when $x_1 = x_2$, the path actually does not involve any turns.
+We assume that the robot chooses the nearest top or bottom exit point when making the second turn.
 The expressions for $p_2$ and $E[l_2]$ are as follows:

-For Area 3, as previously mentioned, only paths involving three turns can service it.
-Area 3 includes four individual small areas.
-The two small areas on the bottom, as their service paths shown in Figure~\ref{fig:different_path}(c1), have a length equal to the paths with one turn in Figure~\ref{fig:different_path}(a1); the two areas on the top, with service paths depicted in Figure~\ref{fig:different_path}(c2), involve two extra segments of path in the y-direction (or in the x-direction when the starting point is on the left or right side).
+For Area~3, as previously mentioned, only paths involving three turns can serve it.
+Area~3 includes four individual small areas.
+The two small areas at the bottom, whose service paths are shown in Figure~\ref{fig:different_path}(c1), have a length equal to that of the paths with one turn in Figure~\ref{fig:different_path}(a1); the two areas at the top, with service paths depicted in Figure~\ref{fig:different_path}(c2), involve two extra segments of path in the $y$-direction (or in the $x$-direction when the starting point is on the left or right side).
 As a result, the expressions for $p_3$ and $E[l_3]$ are as follows:

-Finally, for Area 4, which is in the center, we assume it is equally served by the paths of area 1 and area 2.
+Finally, for Area~4, which is in the center, we assume that it is equally served by the paths of Areas~1 and 2.

 In summary, the average travel distance of a sorting task can be obtained by the following weighted summation: